Operator Scope of Action:

-N.B. note that the target prototype is also included in the items testing true.
+N.B. note that the stated prototype is also included in the items testing true.
 This makes sense if actual notes in the document are prototypes, as opposed to using only deliberate 'non-content' prototypes.
 To filter the latter, and exclude all prototype notes, use a query like:

 inheritsFrom("pFlower") & $IsPrototype==false

 You can also write an offset test so note 'Rose' can test if note 'Camelia' uses prototype 'pFlower':